Selfship Q&A

 Are you a “f/o apologist”, a “I can fix them”, a “I’ll pretend that this never happened”, or a “I could make them worse” sort of partner in regards to your f/o and their villainous actions?

 I want the grittiest, scariest, worstest Jason.
 That’s why I stick to Parts II - IV only.
-I miss when horror was unafraid to be, well, horrible and not all of this puritanical sanitized anti hero bs.
-I miss when horror franchises used to actually try to make terrifying villains. :/
+I miss when horror was unafraid to be, well, horrible and not all of this puritanical sanitized anti hero bs. :/ Like, give me a Jason that isn’t afraid to kill kids or sexually assault someone.

 What is your f/o’s most unorthodox act to show love?